ridginald/MyCV/README.md

 I’m flexible, and always keen to improve and learn new skills on the job whenever necessary - I feel it’s essential to bring new ideas and enthusiasm to any working environment.

+I now have 3+ years experience as a Software Developer/Software Developer in Test, and working experience with: OOP, TDD, MVC, DDD.
+Agile/XP.
+Ruby, Rails, JavaScript, RSpec, Jasmine.
+I have extensive experience in building, rebuilding, planning, developing and defining strategy for automated e2e and regression testing suites using: Selenium, Cypress, Testcafe and their relevant dom-testing-framework API, GitHub Actions and its CI/CD workflow.

+I'm comfortable with coaching people, suggesting improvements, and ensuring things run smoothly - a firm believer in refactoring where necessary and ensuring all code is reusable where appropiate.
 I have always been keen to explore new ideas and technologies that push me out of my comfort zone.

 ### Education